zahrag/barcodemetr/README.md

 ### DNA Barcode Sequence
 The DNA barcode sequence highlights the arrangement of the four nucleotides—Adenine (A), Thymine (T), Cytosine (C), and Guanine (G)—within a specific gene region, such as the mitochondrial cytochrome c oxidase subunit I (COI) gene.
-Each nucleotide is depicted using a distinct color block to enhance visual interpretation:

 ```
 TTTATATTTTATTTTTGGAGCATGATCAGGAATAGTTGGAACTTCAATAAGTTTATTAATTCGAACAGAATTAAGCCAACCAGGATCAACATTTAT ....